fujiwara/lambroll/README.md

 {{ env `FOO` `default for FOO` }}
 ```

-Environment variable `FOO` is expanded.
+Environment variable `FOO` is expanded here.
 When `FOO` is not defined, use default value.

 ```
 {{ must_env `FOO` }}